10 First Gig Essentials For Guitarists

 A good lead will improve your tone and make sure a clean and uninhibited signal travels to your amp.
 If you’re running a few pedals, dodgy patch leads will invariably break down on you, so again, invest in good quality options such as Planet Waves, Monster, Boss or even Fender.

 Most leads have a lifetime warranty, so take advantage of this and buy quality leads that can be replaced free of charge should they break down.

 Check out our selection of Cables & Leads over at the Dawson’s Website.

 5. Gaffer/Duct Tape

 Any touring musician or roadie will tell you, “there is nothing that duct tape cannot fix”.
 While this is not completely true (don’t try and fix your snapped headstock with a roll), it is very, very handy.

-If you’ve got a loose guitar strap and you can’t afford straplocks, duct tape the life out of it so your guitar won’t fall off your shoulder.
-If you’re playing outdoors and your set list is flying all over the place, tape that bad boy down!
+If you’ve got a loose guitar strap and you can’t afford straplocks, duct tape the life out of it, so your guitar won’t fall off your shoulder.
+Playing outdoors?
+Tape your set list down to prefer it flying away!

 If you can’t see your frets under the lights during soundcheck, place a little tape over the markers to help you see where you are.
 It’s cheap and extremely useful so always keep some in your pedal board or gig bag.
 Which leads me to my next point…